mshdjren/Comfyui_wafer/README.md

 ## Overview
 This repository contains projects for text prompt engineering and image generation using the SEM Wafer dataset.
 The focus is on handling class imbalance, domain adaptation, and defect-specific image generation.

-- Class-balancing loss for Dreambooth (with Lora-Training-in-Comfy)
+- Class-Balanced Loss for Dreambooth (with LoRA Training in ComfyUI)
-- Text to image / Image to image
-- IPAdapter
-- Impainting
+- Text2Image and Image2Image generation
-- IPAdapter with impainting
+- IPAdapter and Inpainting
-- ControlNet(Proceeding...)
+- ControlNet (Work in Progress)

-# Class-balancing loss for Dreambooth (with Lora-Training-in-Comfy)
+## Class-Balanced Loss for Dreambooth

 Based on [Lora-Training-in-Comfy](https://github.com/LarryJane491/Lora-Training-in-Comfy/tree/main), I adjust [class-balanced loss](https://arxiv.org/pdf/1901.05555), to train the long-tailed wafer defect dataset